barrerasaezgonzalo/web-dashboard/README.md

 #### 🧪 Unit & Integration Testing

 Focused on validating complex financial calculations and data transformation hooks.
 Using **Jest** and **React Testing Library** to ensure that every state transition and numeric sanitization (Regex) behaves as expected.

+### 💎 Code Governance & Standards

+Strict Linting: Zero-warning policy using a customized ESLint/Prettier configuration to enforce clean code and prevent technical debt.

+Bulletproof Types: 100% TypeScript coverage with no any types, ensuring a self-documenting and error-resistant codebase.

 #### 🛡️ Component Contract Testing